pablogila/QuantumEspresso4dummies/README.md

 NOTE: The following floating-point exceptions are signalling: IEEE_UNDERFLOW_FLAG IEEE_DENORMAL
 ```

-isotopes in the [ATOMIC_SPECIES](https://www.quantum-espresso.org/Doc/INPUT_PW.html#ATOMIC_SPECIES) must start by the actual letter from the species, such as H2; It can not be D.
+isotopes in the [ATOMIC_SPECIEhttps://jp-minerals.org/vesta/en/(https://www.quantum-espresso.org/Doc/INPUT_PW.html#ATOMIC_SPECIES) must start by the actual letter from the species, such as H2; It can not be D.

-To export to a .CIF file after the calculation, we can use [[ASE#Exporting outputs|ASE]].
-The graphical option would be to open the output on XCrySDen and save it as `.xsf`, then open it on [[VESTA]] and save it as `.cif`.
-This last option seems to preserve a bit better the numerical precision, since both [[ASE]] and [[VESTA]] cut some decimals for some weird reason.
+To export to a .CIF file after the calculation, we can use [[ASE#Exporting outputs|AShttps://jp-minerals.org/vesta/en/].
+The graphical option would be to open the output on XCrySDen and save it as `.xsf`, then open it on [[VESThttps://jp-minerals.org/vesta/en/] and save it as `.cif`.
+This last option seems to preserve a bit better the numerical precision, since both [[AShttps://jp-minerals.org/vesta/en/] and [[VESThttps://jp-minerals.org/vesta/en/] cut some decimals for some weird reason.

 ## Crystal structure